eyzx7x/docs-supergluu-prod/3.1.3/sources/developer-guide/index.md

   > validChallengeJsonResponse = CommunicationService.get(u2fEndpoint, parameters);
   > ```

-  - When the result comes back, it decides to enroll a new device or authenticate an existing one:
+  - When the result comes back, it decides whether to enroll a new device or authenticate an existing one:

   > ```
   > if (isEnroll) {